sblinnikov/boom/READMEseb.md

 ## TO RUN:

+Prepare input model imodels/model.dat, e.g.
+from the root boom/ directory

+cp imodels/woosley.dat imodels/model.dat

+To run without perl script, try e.g.

+./bin/boom datainp/test3nr.1

+./bin/boom datainp/test3nr.2

+etc. until

+./bin/boom datainp/test3nr.5

+To run the same with the perl script runboom:

 cd bin

+./runboom test3nr 1 5  (OK in gfortran and in ifx)

+will run test3nr models, which are good for fast tests.

+For other models

 ./runboom <model name> 1 5

 1 here is the first stage, 5 is the final stage